JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 """
-Artificial linear data uaing the same number of features and observations as the Boston housing prices dataset for assumption test comparison
+Artificial linear data using the same number of features and observations as the Boston housing prices dataset for assumption test comparison
 """
 linear_X, linear_y = datasets.make_regression(n_samples=boston.data.shape[0],